 Known as the ancient home of French corsairs, Saint-Malo is now a very welcoming and popular tourist destination.
 I have been many times to Saint-Malo at many different stages of my life.
 I always loved it and it’s one of my recommended places to visit in Brittany.
 Here are my tips on Saint-Malo points of interest to help you plan your visit to Saint-Malo and the region.

 Points of interest in Saint-Malo

 Saint-Malo is a lovely port on the English Channel with a great History.
 For three centuries, it was the main port of the French kingdom.

 One of the most remarkable things you notice in Saint Malo is the ramparts.
 They go around the entire town centre.
 The 2 km walk on the walls of the city gives a beautiful view of the harbour, the bay, and the inner city centre.
 It’s not rare to find walls around Brittany’s most beautiful towns, but it’s still something remarkable!

 The Chateau de Saint-Malo, built in the 15th century, provides great views of the city too.
-If you’re interested to learn more about the history and the life of the city, there’s a museum inside.
+You’ll find a museum inside to learn more about the history and the life of the city.

 In the 17th century, Vauban – a French military genius very highly respected by Louis XIV – was sent to Saint-Malo to design the defence of the city.
 From the ramparts and the beach, you can see a few forts designed by Vauban on the small mounts in front of the city.
 Some of them become an island at high tide.
 Chateaubriand, a very famous French writer, is buried on one of them, Grand Be.

 The Cathedral Saint-Vincent, from the 12th century, has been renovated and is worth a look.
 You’ll find there the tomb of Jacques Cartier, the French explorer who discovered Canada.

 The lovely town centre